React Hooks in the Component SDK

 17

-The useUserActions hook allows an SDK developer to get a list of the available user actions on any entity returned by the page query.
+The useUserActions hook allows an SDK developer to get a list of the available user actions on any returned by the page query.